 (Formerly: ANT 117) Studies the Indians of North America from the origins of native peoples in the New World, through the development of geographic culture areas, to European contact and subsequent contemporary Native American issues.
+This course is a state guaranteed transfer course GT SS3.
 Three credits.